 Clinical decision support

 AI agents can analyze records, imaging data, and patient histories to support earlier diagnosis, preventive treatment, and second opinions.
 AI continuously learns from new outcomes and medical research, refining recommendations over time.
 A standout example is Prenosis, the first AI-powered device for diagnosing sepsis.
-It analyzes a dataset of 100,000+ blood samples from 25,000 patients and uses 22 clinical indicators to alert clinicians when a patient is at risk.
+It analyzes a dataset of 100,000+ blood samples from 25,000 patients and uses 22 clinical indicators to alert clinicians to patients at risk.

 Continuous monitoring and patient engagement